How to recognise sexual abuse in autistic children and teenagers

 There are things you can do in your everyday family life at home to support and help your child:

-- Stick with regular routines for mealtimes, bedtimes, and school, kindergarten or preschool.
+- Stick with regular routines for mealtimes, bedtimes, school and so on.

-- Spend time together as a family and with people your child likes and trusts.
-For example, play family board games, go for walks, watch TV together and so on.
+- Spend time together as a family and with people your child likes to spend time with.
+For example, play family board games, go for walks or picnics, watch TV together and so on.

-- Show affection in the way that your child prefers.
+- Show warmth in the way that your child prefers.
 For example, your child might prefer a high five or fist bump rather than a hug or kiss.

 - Use ‘feelings’ pictures or cards to help your child express feelings.
 Picture books about feelings can also help.

-- Be available in case your child wants to share more or needs you around to feel safe.
+- Try to be at home or with your child as much as possible, so you’re there when your child wants to share more or needs you around to feel safe.

 Reporting child sexual abuse